onshape-public/go-client/onshape/docs/BTAllowEdgePointFilter2371.md

 NewBTAllowEdgePointFilter2371WithDefaults instantiates a new BTAllowEdgePointFilter2371 object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAllowsEdgePoint

-`func (o *BTAllowEdgePointFilter2371) GetAllowsEdgePoint() bool`

-GetAllowsEdgePoint returns the AllowsEdgePoint field if non-nil, zero value otherwise.

-### GetAllowsEdgePointOk

-`func (o *BTAllowEdgePointFilter2371) GetAllowsEdgePointOk() (*bool, bool)`

-GetAllowsEdgePointOk returns a tuple with the AllowsEdgePoint field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAllowsEdgePoint

-`func (o *BTAllowEdgePointFilter2371) SetAllowsEdgePoint(v bool)`

-SetAllowsEdgePoint sets AllowsEdgePoint field to given value.

-### HasAllowsEdgePoint

-`func (o *BTAllowEdgePointFilter2371) HasAllowsEdgePoint() bool`

-HasAllowsEdgePoint returns a boolean if a field has been set.

 ### GetBtType